 If your baby blues last for more than two weeks or if you feel more and more sad or irritable, you may be experiencing depression.

-You can contact Info-Santé or Info-Social at any time by calling 8-1-1.
+You can call Info-Santé or Info-Social at any time by dialling 8-1-1 or contact your CLSC or a psychologist.

 Hormonal changes and fatigue are largely responsible for baby blues.

 Depression